maykar/custom-header/README.md

 Current config options.
 Place at root of lovelace yaml (the following config will result in one ugly header/footer):

+**EVERY** Config item can be templated with Jinja and updates dynamically with entity changes, etc.

 ```yaml
 custom_header:
   footer: true